 When we think about the unemployed and the pandemic recession, we must always consider for whom were jobs lost and for whom are the jobs returning.
 The figure below shows unemployment over the last year by race and ethnicity.
 What’s been well documented is that Black and Hispanic workers have borne the brunt of both the pandemic and the recession itself.
 Unemployment shot up for all workers, but Hispanic workers spiked the highest, hitting 18.9% in April.
 As of December, Black workers still have an unemployment rate nearly as high as the overall peak unemployment rate in the Great Recession (9.9% versus 10.0%).
 And, the pandemic recession magnified the disparities in the pre-pandemic economy.
 Remember when many were celebrating the progress in lowering the Black unemployment rate in late 2019 and early 2020?
 Now, the white unemployment rate is down to those same levels, and no one would say the economy is working for them today.
 We have to get back to the pre-pandemic economy and fix the stark disparities that characterized that unequal labor market.
 Policymakers must act now at the scale of the crisis if there’s any hope for a swifter and more broad-based recovery.

-Unemployment rate of workers age 16 and older by race and ethnicity, January 2020–January 2021
+Unemployment rate of workers age 16 and older by race and ethnicity, January 2020–April 2021